Technology

 the graph data value chain

 To be clear, this list is not all encompassing.
 The graph technology landscape has become very large and is evolving quickly, so it would be tough to capture a complete picture - and even if we did, it would soon be outdated by the many changes that are happening all the time in this field.
 Instead, we’re delivering an overview of the main tools and solutions on the market, alongside some important trends to keep an eye on.
-To keep things simple and (relatively) concise, we’ve limited the list to companies of at least 15 people.
+To keep things simple and (relatively) concise, we’ve limited the list to companies of at least 15 people. *Note that newcomers on this year’s list are marked with an asterisk in the text.

-The graph technology landscape in 2024.
+The 2026 graph landscape.
 Click to enlarge.

 Graph databases

 There are several types of databases that are designed for graph data, which include property graph databases, RDF databases, multi-model databases, and high-performance computing databases.
 We’ll briefly get into what defines each of these categories below.
 There are fewer new players today than there were some years back, but the graph database space remains active.
-Google is the most recent big player to enter the ring, announcing their Spanner Graph in August 2024.

 There is an increasing offer of cloud graph databases, many of them coming from major providers already established in the graph space, supporting teams building cloud-based applications.
+TigerGraph recently launched their cloud offering.

 Despite growth in the sector, the graph DB space isn’t without its challenges.
-Certain graph database companies have recently seen layoffs.
-Redis announced the end of life of RedisGraph in mid-2023.
+KuzuDB folded this past year, for instance.

 Finally, we are seeing more and more SaaS offerings among graph databases.